Importance of Sleep

-In the morning and during the day our body is meant to be active.
-Daily exercise during this part of the day will be aligned with the daily rhythm, make your body tired and promote better sleep at night.
+In the morning and during the day your body is meant to be active.
+Daily exercise during this part of the day will be aligned with the daily rhythm, make your body tired, and promote better sleep at night.

 What is one small change that helped you get better sleep?

 Learning self-hypnosis for sleep helped me to get better sleep – to fall asleep easier and sleep through the night.